fable-compiler/fable-compiler.github.io/docs/docs/your-fable-project/author-a-fable-library.md

 ## Make your package usable by others

-In addition to the source files, there are a few things you should to to make your package easier to consume by others.
+In addition to the source files, there are a few things you should do to make your package easier to consume by others.
 Adding these items will improve the development experience for your users inside their editors, specifically enabling Go To Definition (F12 in most editors) to work on your library's code.

 ```xml